Scroll.in: Content

-According to a report of the Reuters Institute for the Study of Journalism, the content delivery of the Scroll.in resembles that of a news wire in combination with in-depth reporting and commentary pieces; the site was described to be elite oriented and compared with the Quartz.
-Per the report, the publication's content is targeted towards an up-market audience with the business strategy of generating income through premium native advertising and e-commerce.
+According to a report from the Reuters Institute for the Study of Journalism, the content delivery of the Scroll.in resembles "almost the pace of a newswire with the depth and sophistication of a quality news magazine," while the presentation of the site was described to be targeted toward an "up-market" audience and compared favorably with Quartz.
+The publication's business strategy aims to generate income through premium native advertising and sponsored content, resembling that of traditional magazine advertising rather than obtrusive ads that distract or annoy the reader.
 The report also described the publication to have developed a simple and responsive design for its website for the purpose of easy accessibility.